The Duchess of Cambridge is a former pianist with a solid grade 5 music theory

 In royal circles, she's in very good company.
 In her youth, Queen Elizabeth II played piano and sang madrigals at Windsor Castle.
-Princess Diana studied piano, and was quite the virtuoso.
+Princess Diana studied piano, and enjoyed a spot of Rachmaninov.
 And her father-in-law, HRH The Prince of Wales, studied the cello in his younger years.

 A conducting debut